Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Results

 \subsubsection{Peaks and simultaneity factor for feeders}

 The results for \textit{no HP, no EV}, for different number of connections, are shown in Figure \ref{fig:admd_no_hp_no_ev}.
 The feeder peak divided by the number of connections is shown in Figure \ref{fig:admd_no_hp_no_ev}a.
 The feeder peak is the quarter hour in the year with the highest power demand, over a whole year.
 It is divided by the number of connections to make the values for different feeder sizes comparable.
 It also indicates how much grid capacity must be provided per household.
 Information on how the values are distributed is provided by plotting the $5^{th}$, $25^{th}$, $75^{th}$, and $95^{th}$ percentiles, and the minimum and maximum.
 The simultaneity factor is shown in figure \ref{fig:admd_no_hp_no_ev}b.
-Its distribution is visualised in the same way.
+Its distribution is visualized in the same way.
 The results for the feeder peak and simultaneity factor for injection are shown in, respectively, Figures \ref{fig:admd_no_hp_no_ev}c and \ref{fig:admd_no_hp_no_ev}d.
 The same results are shown for \textit{HP} in Figure \ref{fig:admd_ksim_hp}, for \textit{EV} in Figure \ref{fig:admd_ksim_ev}, and \textit{EV, high power} in Figure \ref{fig:admd_ksim_evhigh}.

-The size of the peaks is strongly dependent on the number of connections, for all subsets.
+The following common behavior is observed for all the subsets.
+The size of the peaks is strongly dependent on the number of connections.
 We see a convergence of the feeder peak at around 150 connections, which is a typical size for a medium-voltage to low-voltage transformer.
-Except for EVs with high charging power, where the feeder (or transformer) peak is still decreasing from 150 to 250 connections.
+Except for EVs with high charging power, Figure \ref{fig:admd_ksim_evhigh}, where the feeder (or transformer) peak is still decreasing from 150 to 250 connections.
 The spread of feeder-peak values is much higher for a small number of connections compared to a large number of connections.
 The variation keeps decreasing up until 250 connections, although the decrease is small from 150 to 250 connections.
-For the simultaneity factor, a strong decrease is observed with the number of connections.
-For HPs, we start from 0.41 for 10 connections to 0.15 for 250 connections.
-The spread of values also strongly decreases as a function of the number of connections.
-The average simultaneity factor converges at around 100 connections.